 Are you fascinated by the intersection of time-tested investigation and law enforcement techniques with cutting-edge advances in technology?
-SFCJS unites the nation’s foremost master’s program in Forensic Science with well-established undergraduate and graduate majors in Criminal Justice, and rapidly-growing undergraduate and graduate studies in Digital Forensics and Information Assurance.
+SFCJS unites the nation’s foremost master’s program in Forensic Science with well-established undergraduate and graduate majors in Criminal Justice, and rapidly-growing undergraduate and graduate studies in Cyber Forensics & Security.
 Exciting opportunities await to grow your knowledge, hone your skills, and follow your passion.

 Your interests and skills should guide your career path.
 What are you interested in?

 Engaging in research or teaching at a university

 Depending on your specific academic interests, you could get an undergraduate degree in Criminal Justice or Cyber Forensics & Security (or double major), then further that education with a master’s degree and a doctorate, depending on what you enjoy researching.